stancl/tenancy-docs/source/docs/v3/synced-resources-between-tenants.blade.md

 If you'd like to use a custom pivot model, look into the source code of `TenantPivot` to see what to copy (or extend it) if you want to preserve this behavior.

+Also note that if you create a user in the tenant's database, the global id will be created using the ID generator.
+If you disable the ID generator for [incrementing tenant ids]({{ $page->link('tenants') }}#incrementing-ids), you'll need to make some changes.

 ## Queueing {#queueing}

 In production, you're almost certainly want to queue the listener that copies the changes to other databases.
 To do this, change the listener's static property: